Wild Center, Adirondacks

 Wildlife preserves, forests, and State and National Parks have thousands of miles of hiking trails where a wildlife adventure awaits you this summer.
 View hundreds of species, from hummingbirds to bald eagles, river otters and red foxes - live and in vivid colors in their natural habitats, not in a zoo.

 Wildlife is truly everywhere in our state, even New York City.
-Jamaica Bay Wildlife Refuge is one of the most significant bird sanctuaries in the northeastern US, with more than 330 bird species and rare native habitats, also viewed when you take a boat trips or sunset tour.
-Reinstein Woods Nature Preserve & Environmental Education Center is surrounded by suburban development yet teeming with many species of wildlife native to western New York such as deer, great blue herons,
+Jamaica Bay Wildlife Refuge is one of the most significant bird sanctuaries in the northeastern US, with more than 330 bird species and rare native habitats, also viewed when you take a boat trip or sunset tour.
+Reinstein Woods Nature Preserve & Environmental Education Center is surrounded by suburban development yet teeming with many species of wildlife native to western New York such as deer, great blue herons, beavers, and waterfowl.

 Camp at Wellesley Island State Park in the 1000 Islands, and enjoy nature trails, fishing, seasonal butterfly house and a museum, among other natural delights.

 Hiking trails through the old-growth forests surrounding two glacial lakes at Green Lakes State Park are a great place to see Canadian geese, foxes, minks, herons and other wildlife.
 Pfeiffer Nature Center has wildlife, hiking trails, historic log cabin and a small farm, and ongoing scientific research projects.